 How they are used:

-Accessing the login page sets the wordpress_test_cookie, a session cookie that tests whether the user’s browser will allow the cookies needed to log in to the administrative dashboard; this cookie normally expires when the user closes their browser.
+Accessing the login page sets the wordpress_test_cookie, a session cookie that tests whether the user’s browser (or other user agent) will allow the cookies needed to log in to the administrative dashboard; this cookie normally expires when the user closes their browser (or other user agent).
 The iThemes Security plugin may also set the itsec-hb-login-xx cookie, which helps to protect the site against “brute force” hacking attempts; that cookie normally expires in about one hour.
 In certain cases, multiple iterations of either or both of these cookies may be set.

 Logging in sets the wordpress_logged_in_xx, wordpress_sec_xx, and/or wordpress_xx cookies, which store the user’s login credentials to allow access to the administrative dashboard and other administrative functions; there may be multiple iterations of each cookie.
-These cookies expire in about 15 days if the user clicks “Remember Me” when logging in; if not, the cookies normally expire at the end of the browser session (or, failing that, within about two days).
-If we have enabled two-factor authentication (which requires an authentication code as well as a password to log into the administrative dashboard), the iThemes Security plugin may also set the itsec_interstitial_browser cookie during the login process.
-This is a session cookie that verifies that the user has entered a valid authentication code; the cookie normally expires when the user closes their browser.
+These cookies expire in about 15 days if the user clicks “Remember Me” when logging in; if not, the cookies normally expire when the user closes their browser (or other user agent), or, failing that, within about two days.
+If we have enabled multi-factor authentication (which requires an authentication code as well as a password to log into the administrative dashboard), the iThemes Security plugin may also set the itsec_interstitial_browser cookie during the login process.
+This is a session cookie that verifies that the user has entered valid user credentials pending receipt of the correct authentication code; the cookie normally expires when the user closes their browser (or other user agent).

 After logging in, the wp-settings-UID cookies store the logged-in user’s configuration settings, while the wp-settings-time-UID cookies record the time those configuration settings were last set; again, there may be multiple iterations of each of these cookies, which normally expire after about one year.
 One or more wp-saving-post cookies may be set while creating and/or editing posts or pages, to help manage version control and the autosave feature; these cookies normally expire after about 24 hours.
 The wp-donottrack_feed cookie, which controls a blog feed, was set by accessing the dashboard menu for the WP DoNotTrack plugin (which we do not currently use on this website); this cookie normally expires in about one year.